Our founder, history and background

-In 2019 I focused on gaining Bronze and Silver Instructor qualifications with UK Sniffer Dogs and became and accredited scentwork instructor.
-Scentwork encompasses many aspects such as medical detection, animal tracking, narcotics, search and rescue to name a few, but I have specialised in scent detection, mantrailing and tracking.
-Having completed additional scent courses with Absolute Dogs and the School of Canine Science, I continue to specialise in scentwork.
+In 2019 I gained Bronze and Silver Instructor qualifications with UK Sniffer Dogs and became an accredited scentwork instructor.
+Having completed additional scent courses with Absolute Dogs, Canine Principles and the School of Canine Science, I continue to specialise in scentwork.
 These skills and knowledge has lead me to understand the phenomenal benefits of scentwork in dogs, the release of dopamine and I have a particular interest in using scentwork with behavioural cases.
-For this I have also set up a specialised scentwork part of the business Elite Scentwork.
+For this, I have also set up a specialised scentwork part of the business to use in treating behavioural issues.